brandoncoke/sampleclusteR/README.md

 BiocManager::install("RankProd", quiet= T)
 ```
 ### Issues installing dependencies
-If running into issues when installing lme4, devtools or rockchalk on debian or Ubuntu based operating systems.
+If running into issues when installing lme4, GEOquery, devtools and/or rockchalk on debian or Ubuntu based operating systems.
 Run the code below in the terminal assuming you CRAN packages are available in your [repositories](https://cran.r-project.org/).
 You need to add the CRAN repository to enable you to install r-cran and r-bioc packages.
 ```sh
 #Run in a linux terminal- check your packages can be installed with apt-get
 sudo apt-get update #first two not necessary